nicolasblank/AZMGZA/README.md

 # AZMGZA
-The South African Azure User Group
+The South African Azure User Group working forder for presentations and meetings rganises by Nicolas Blank and Warren du Toit